All Episodes

 The team is now building a version that'll cloak an object the size of a toaster in all three dimensions.

-I'll tell you Democrats can seize on this.
+Democrats are going to seize on this.

-Uh anything that can make liberalism appear to disappear.
+Anything that can make liberalism appear to disappear.

-Uh anything can make liberalism invisible.
+Anything can make liberalism invisible.

-You know they'll be in fact, they probably already have this device.
+In fact, they probably already have this device.

 I would assume liberal scientists are the ones who've admitted this.